 - Improved Structural Integrity: Removing panelling allows you to inspect for any hidden damage, such as moisture or cracks, enabling you to repair them and maintain your home’s health.

-Preparing the Room for Paneling Removal
+Preparing The Room For Panelling Removal

 - Clear the Space: Remove furniture, decor, and any photos hanging on the walls.
 If furniture cannot be moved, cover it with a drop cloth to shield it from dust and debris.